danielanywhere/SvgTools/README.md

 UI is allowed to begin with freeform expression.
 Artists are able to place elements intuitively, as though they were painting on a canvas, without needing to define containers, hierarchies, or layout rules upfront.
 In other words, the artist is allowed complete freedom to let the design emerge organically, where structure follows creativity rather than preceding it.

-This approach also maintains consideration for the artist's permanent participation throughout the evolution of the application, so that any visual changes needing to be made for the next version of application can be initiated directly by the artist, without requiring that individual to make any changes to the file, in it's interpreted state, before getting started.
+This approach also maintains consideration for the artist's permanent participation throughout the evolution of the application, so that any visual changes needing to be made for the next version of the application can be initiated directly by the artist, without requiring that individual to make any changes to the file, in it's interpreted state, before getting started.

 ####  Visual-First, Code-Second